xcoupe01/project_Karel/README.md

 - `save` generates the save file
 - `Vybrat soubor` makes you choose the file to be loaded from
 - `load` loads the application by the specified file
+- `Čeština` changes the app to czech language
+- `English` changes the app to english
 - `test` - internal developper button (click to make the next item visible)
 - (`textarea` - invisible blockly code represenation)